-EXPERIMENTAL type motorcycles may be based on road legal models with a valid FIM Homologation, or be a single unit.
+EXPERIMENTAL type motorcycles may be based on road legal models with a valid FIM Homologation or be a single unit.

-If presented by the Team, they must show that the FIM Homologated motorcycle contains a major change to be considered as "Experimental".
+When presented, the team must show that the FIM Homologated motorcycle contains a major change to be considered as 'Experimental'.
 Such project must have been validated by the CCR and the CTI prior to entering an event.

-Either one of the following components: the engine, the main-frame or the suspension must be completely different in design and form from the original model to participate in the "Experimental" class.
+Either one of the following components: the engine (including new engine capacities), the main-frame or the suspension must be completely different in design and form from the original model to participate in the 'Experimental' class.